 Tax Relief Scam #2 – Misrepresenting Potential Outcomes

-Related to the above, our second scam comes from aggressive sales people who try to reel in clients by dangling anecdotal stories of ‘pennies on the dollar’ Offer in Compromise settlements.
+Another common scam comes from aggressive salespeople who try to reel in clients by dangling anecdotal stories of ‘pennies on the dollar’ Offer in Compromise tax settlements.
 The reality is that very few taxpayers qualify for an Offer in Compromise (about 25% to 33% of applicants).

 Tax Relief Scam #3 – Marketing Companies Posing as Service Providers

-A consumer will be led to believe they are working directly with the company that is doing the marketing, but in actuality their information will be sold to other service providers or outsourced independent contractors.
+A consumer is led to believe they are working directly with the company that’s doing the marketing, but in actuality their information will be sold to other service providers or outsourced independent contractors.
 The companies doing the marketing have no control over the quality of the product or the service levels given.
 In the worst cases, they sign up a consumer, with no intention of servicing the client whatsoever.